Chicago school (literary criticism): Purpose

 Many of the ideas of the Chicago School are thought to have come out of the reorganization of undergraduate education at the University of Chicago by Robert Maynard Hutchins, then President there.
 He placed great importance on primary sources and interdisciplinary studies for all students.
 Crane and his colleagues were forced to defend English as a valid topic of study, and the Chicago School might have developed partly from this pressure to put the study of English on a sound classical basis.

 Other key figures in the Chicago School were Norman Maclean, Elder Olson, William Rea Keast and Bernard Weinberg.
 After this first generation, the most important critics to carry on the theory were Wayne C. Booth (who taught at the University of Chicago from 1947-1950 and again from 1962 until his death in 2005) and his contemporaries, Richard L. Levin, Sheldon Sacks, Robert Marsh, Arthur Heiserman, Ralph W. Rader, and Mortimer J. Adler.
-Booth loosened the rigid categories of genre originally set forth by the Chicago School and moved the concentration away from poetry towards rhetoric.
+Booth loosened the rigid categories of genre originally set forth by the Chicago School and moved the concentration away from poetry toward rhetoric.
 The Chicago School has demonstrated continuing importance, and continuing flexibility, in the work of the third-generation Chicago critics, including Michael Boardman, Barbara Foley, Walter A. Davis, Dorothy Hale, Elizabeth Langland, James Phelan, Peter J. Rabinowitz, David H. Richter, and Harry Shaw, among others.